Drew Hill: Football career

 In Hill's first season with Houston, he had more receptions than he did in five seasons with the Rams (due to the quarterback being Warren Moon, the prolific passer acquired by the team in 1984), catching 64 passes for 1,169 yards with nine touchdowns while being a returner no longer.
 He had another 1,000-yard season the following year with 65 catches on 1,112 yards.
 Between 1985 and 1991, Hill had over 900 receiving yards in each season while having five 1,000-yard seasons.
 This included a career high 10 touchdowns in 1988, which saw him reach the Pro Bowl for the first time ever.
 This was due to Houston's all-out passing attack, with the "Run and Shoot" usually having four wideouts and one running back on every play.
 He went to the Pro Bowl again in 1990 with 74 catches on 1,019 yards for five touchdowns.
 On September 30 of that year, Hill became the first player to score a touchdown in three different decades (beating James Lofton by one game), while Hill accounted for 77 yards receiving in Warren Moon's record 527-yard passing performance against the Kansas City Chiefs on December 16.
 During the 1991 season, Hill became the first player to have four 1,000-yard seasons after the age of 30 (later surpassed by Jerry Rice).
 He closed out his career with Houston in 1991 with a career high 90 receptions for 1,109 yards.
 When Hill left the Oilers, he had the most receptions in franchise history with 480.
 He was later passed by his teammates Ernest Givins and Haywood Jeffires (Frank Wycheck later passed him as well); Hill ranks fourth in receptions along with second in yards to Givins and 3rd in touchdowns.
-In his final game as an Oiler in the 1992 postseason, Hill caught two passes for 21 yards, with his nine-yard reception from Moon giving the Oilers an early 14-0 lead over the Denver Broncos; it was Hill's first and only postseason touchdown.
-However, the Broncos won 26-24.
+In his final game as an Oiler in the 1992 postseason, Hill caught two passes for 21 yards, with his nine-yard reception from Moon giving the Oilers an early 14–0 lead over the Denver Broncos; it was Hill's first and only postseason touchdown.
+However, the Broncos won 26–24.

 Hill joined the Atlanta Falcons as a free agent.
 Aged 36, he caught 30 passes for 623 yards with three touchdowns.
 As it turned out, Hill's touchdown reception against the Dallas Cowboys on December 21 was his final touchdown of his career.
 He closed his career out in 1993 with 34 catches for 384 yards.
 In his career, Hill caught 634 passes for 9,831 yards with 60 touchdowns.
-He also returned 172 passes for 3,460 yards and one touchdown.
+He also returned 172 kickoffs for 3,460 yards and one touchdown.